-Please see the most current Plan of Study at the College of Liberal Arts Website: Professional Writing Majors
+Please see the most current Plan of Study at the College of Liberal Arts Website.

-The Program offers a wide variety of courses to undergraduate and graduate students, ranging from introductory courses in research methodology to graduate courses in professional writing theory and visual rhetoric.
-All of our courses place a premium on teaching students the practical methods of multimedia writing for the digital workplace, on developing rich professional portfolios, and on collaborating with peers and community leaders.
+The Program offers a wide variety of courses to undergraduate and graduate students, ranging from introductory courses in research methods to graduate courses in professional writing theory.
+All of our courses place a premium on teaching students the practical approaches to writing for digital environments, developing rich professional portfolios, and collaborating with peers and community leaders.

 English 203: Introduction to Research for Professional Writers